 High Portfolio Turnover Risk (Strive Enhanced Income Short Maturity ETF Only).
 The Fund's investment strategy may from time-to-time result in higher turnover rates.
-This may increase the Fund's brokerage commission costs, which could negatively impact the performance of the Fund.
+This may negatively impact the performance of the Fund.
 Rapid portfolio turnover also exposes shareholders to a higher current realization of short-term capital gains, distributions of which would generally be taxed to you as ordinary income and thus cause you to pay higher taxes.

 High-Yield Debt Securities (Junk Bonds) Risk.
-Each Fund may invest in debt securities that are rated below investment grade (i.e., "junk bonds") by nationally recognized statistical rating organizations or are unrated or stalerated securities that the investment adviser believes are of comparable quality.
+Each Fund may invest in debt securities that are rated below investment grade (i.e., "junk bonds") by nationally recognized statistical rating organizations or are unrated or stale-rated securities that the investment adviser believes are of comparable quality.
 Junk bonds are considered speculative with respect to their capacity to pay interest and repay principal in accordance with the terms of the obligation.
 While generally providing greater income and opportunity for gain, non-investment grade debt securities are subject to greater risks than higher-rated securities.